tytydraco/yessleep/out/If_You_Kill_A_Clown_The_Clown_Police_WILL_Find_Out.md

 "This is absurd..," Penelope folded her arms and made a skeptical face.

 The clown cop slowly walked to the duvet doorway and, pulling the cloth aside, peered into the kitchen.
-With his back to us, I could see the very prominent "KICK ME" sign taped to his back.
+With his back to us, I could see the very prominent "KICK ME" sign taped between his shoulder blades.

-"This is absurd?" he didn't even turn to face us, "A dead clown, a murder victim, is absurd to you?"
+"Absurd?" he didn't even turn to face us, "A dead clown, a murder victim, is absurd to you?"

 Erin turned to Tim and, with a steely and unflappable tone, gave him a lesson in clown-based murder lore.